tanvi-orcl/fpp-ansible/README.md

 ### Roles

 **grid_fpp.yml**, **rdbms_fpp.yml**

 The grid_fpp and rdbms_fpp roles perform grid/rdbms specific fpp operations.
 The playbooks call tasks within these roles, and then these roles call helper functions in the same role and in the common roles.

 **fpp_common.yml**, **target_common.yml**, **oci_common.yml**

 The common roles run any tasks that must be performed on a specific host, such a shell scripts and file creations.
 If the role is being called, the assumption is that ansible is already operating on the correct host; any delegation happens in the actual playbooks, grid_fpp tasks, or rdbms_fpp tasks.
 The fpp_common runs on the fpp host, target_common on the exadata hosts, and oci_common on the localhost.

 ### Playbooks

-General Variables
+General Variables - should always be included in a playbook run
 - fpp_host (n3db1) - note: this must be the specific hostname, not a hostgroup encompassing the name in the inventory, as some playbooks will need the name.
 - identity_file (/home/oracle/.ssh/idrsa.key) - path to the exadata ssh key from the fpp host

 **rdbms_create_image.yml**
 - Creates and registers a new rdbms image.
 It will only need to be run once per image so be sure the hostgroup specified (exa_host) only contains one cluster.
 - Runtime Variables
-    - exa_host (ecc9n1) - host where temporary home will be created and queried for create image operations
+    - exa_host (ecc1n1) - host where temporary home will be created and queried for create image operations
     - exadata_type (exacc, exacs)
     - version (19.0.0.0) - base version
     - version_tag (19.13.0.0.0) - image tag for database home creation.
 Run cswlib showimages --product database to see available image tags.